literal-life-church/live-streaming-api/README.md

 #### LIVE_STREAMING_API_ARCHIVE_WINDOW_LENGTH

-This value is completely up you.
+This value is completely up to you.
 Note that values less than `3` minutes are not allowed.
 The value can be as large as `1500` (25 hours).

 #### All Webhooks